eprscope - Processing and Analysis of Electron Paramagnetic Resonance Data

 Paramagnetic Resonance (EPR) spectra in chemistry.
 Even though

-the package is mainly focused on continuous wave (CW)
+the main emphasis is on continuous wave (CW) EPR/ENDOR, many

-EPR/ENDOR, many functions may be also used for the integrated
+functions may be also used for the integrated forms of 1D

-forms of 1D PULSED EPR spectra.
-It is able to find the most
+PULSED EPR spectra.
+The primary goal is to find the most

 important spectral characteristics like g-factor, linewidth,